Czech tycoon Kretinsky and Slovak business partner Tkac strengthen their footing in France

 Czech tycoon Daniel Kretinsky and his Slovak partner Patrik Tkac have agreed to acquire French publishing group Editis and have bid to increase their share in French retail chain Casino.

-International Media Invest (IMI), controlled by Kretinsky and Tkac’s Czech Media Invest (CMI), issued a statement saying it agreed with French Vivendi on acquiring its leading publishing group Editis.
+International Media Invest (IMI), controlled by Kretinsky and Tkac’s Czech Media Invest (CMI), issued a statement saying it had agreed with French Vivendi on acquiring its leading publishing group Editis.

 In a separate development, their EP Global Commerce (EPCG) proposed to increase its share in the French retail chain Casino Group to 40%, which could lead to a change of control in Casino.
 Kretinsky’s and Tkac’s VESA Equity Investment is already a Casino shareholder with a 10.06% stake.